sosy-lab/java-smt/Developers.md

 The scripts for publishing Princess and SMTInterpol are available at the root of the [Ivy Repository](https://svn.sosy-lab.org/software/ivy).

+## Writing Solver Backends

+In order to write a solver backend it is sufficient to provide the implementation for the `SolverContext` interface.
+A new solver does not have to implement old methods, and should throw `UnsupportedOperationException`
+Abstract classes located inside the `basicimpl` package If the change is done inside JavaSMT, `SolverContextFactory` and the `Solvers` enum would have to be updated to include the new backend.

+The new backend can be created outside of JavaSMT as well: in that case, the user would probably wish to have their own factory which can create different contexts.

 [Travis]: https://travis-ci.org/sosy-lab/java-smt
 [Ivy Repository]: http://www.sosy-lab.org/ivy/org.sosy_lab/
 [OSSRH]: http://central.sonatype.org/pages/ossrh-guide.html